26 Different Types of Moths in Arizona

 Males of this species use pheromones to attract females for mating.

-Still, studies have suggested that these pheromones may act as deterrents instead in areas where there are high concentrations of Clemensia albata adults present.
+Still, studies have suggested that these pheromones may act as deterrents in areas with high concentrations of Clemensia albata adults.

 Additionally, when disturbed, adults of this species will sometimes display a unique behavior called blackout “jumping.”